xp-framework/unittest/README.md

 public void assertInstanceOf(var $type, var $actual, [string $error= "instanceof"])
 ```

+To manually skip a test, call `$this->fail('Reason')` anywhere inside your test code.

-If you need more than that, you can use [xp-forge/assert](https://github.com/xp-forge/assert) on top of this library.
+*If you need more than that, you can use [xp-forge/assert](https://github.com/xp-forge/assert) on top of this library.*

 Setup and teardown
 ------------------